googleapis/gapic-generator/rules_gapic/php/resources/README.md

 There are no specific requirements on how to build the PHP interpreter, a typical build should work.

-Note, the prebuilt PHP distributions are optional, if no appropriate prebuilt distribution is specified during the build, PHP will be built on-the fly.
+Note, the prebuilt PHP distributions are optional, if no appropriate prebuilt distribution is specified during the build, PHP will be built on the fly.
 The prebuilt distributions should be treated as a way to optimize the overall `bazel build` speed.

 The recommended (tested) way of doing it is as follows: